beerMT/dockerfiles/subjack/README.md

 ```bash
 docker run --rm bruteforce/subjack -h
 ```

-## Target Selection

-This tool can be used for offensive and defensive security posture checks.
-Determine public facing domains for the organization, usually cloud assets, and check to see if they are susceptible to dangling DNS/ subdomain hijacking.
-Subdomains can be gathered durign recon phases of an offensive engagement via passive DNS records, forward DNS, subdomain brute forcing, and TLS certificate inspection.
-Insert the discovered (or known) domains into the target_list.txt and pass (docker flag -v is a bind mount from host to container) that into the subjack docker container for analysis.

 ## References
 * https://github.com/haccer/subjack (THE project - hats off to a cool tool!)